dalemusser/cloudnode/aws_ec2_node/aws_install_node_express_ec2.md

 You *could* now go into the *myapp* directory and run the node app by executing ```node index.js```.
 Before running the app, there is an issue with it being able to bind to (use) port 80 and port 443.
 Port number below 1024 are special in that normal users are not allowed to run servers on them.
 The app needs to be run as admin using ```sudo``` to bind to ports 80 and/or 443.
-BUT!!!!!!, apps should not be run with sudo; they should not be given admin rights.
+BUT!!!!!!, apps should not be run with ```sudo```; they should not be given admin rights.
 There are real security problems with running an app as admin.
 The following is what is displayed when running a node app trying to bind to port 80.